 If you have particular goods to transfer like hazardous or chemical products, then we’ll ask you further questions and documents, like the MSDS data sheet…

-There are a few steps that all importers should achieve before treating with any supplier/manufacturer.
-First you should verify the medium you used.
-If it is a sourcing agency, check its reputation in forums on the web, on google reviews… Do the same if you found them on a marketplace.
+There are a few steps that all importers should complete before treating any supplier/manufacturer.
+First, you should verify the medium you used.
+If it is a sourcing agency, check its reputation in forums on the web, on Google reviews… Do the same if you found them on a marketplace.
 Once the medium is checked, you can verify the supplier’s reputation directly.
 Follow the steps below, and you’ll know if you can trust him:

 - You should first make a detailed analysis of his customers.
-It is a proof of great products’ quality if the bigger part of his customers are located in North America, Australia and Europe for instance.
+It is proof of great product quality if the bigger part of his customers is located in North America, Australia, and Europe for instance.
 You must be more careful if you find out that the major parts of his customers are based in the Middle East or in Africa.
 It probably means that their products aren’t qualitative.

-- Then you should check how is its products catalogue.
-If the products that he is offering are homogeneous and coherent, like silicone watch bands, silicone iPhone cases and other accessories in silicone, chances are that he is a manufacturer.
-Contrariwise, if the products proposed in its catalogue are motley, like iPhone cases, headphones, hand spinners and selfie sticks, chances are that he is a retailer and not a manufacturer.
-Usually, retailers are less worried on quality issues than manufacturers, which means that you should privilege to work with manufacturers directly if you’re able to.
+- Then you should check how is its product catalog.
+If the products that he is offering are homogeneous and coherent, like silicone watch bands, silicone iPhone cases, and other accessories in silicone, chances are that he is a manufacturer.
+Contrariwise, if the products proposed in its catalog are motley, like iPhone cases, headphones, hand spinners, and selfie sticks, chances are that he is a retailer and not a manufacturer.
+Usually, retailers are less worried about quality issues than manufacturers, which means that you should be privileged to work with manufacturers directly if you’re able to.

 We’ll always stay in touch with you until the service is fully accomplished and you’re entirely satisfied of it.
 Communication is very important to deliver the best service, so we’ll tell you regularly each progress of your transfer.
 Your personal consultant can be reached whenever you want, by phone or email to answer all your questions.